Jerby-Lab/HGSC_SpatialPerturbational/README.md

 # Mapping ovarian cancer spatial organization uncovers immune evasion drivers at the genetic, cellular, and tissue level

 This resource provides the code developed in the study of Yeh, Aguirre, Laveroni _et al_. **"Mapping ovarian cancer spatial organization uncovers immune evasion drivers at the genetic, cellular, and tissue level"**.
-(2024). _**Nature Immunology**_.
+(2024). _**Nature Immunology (in press)**_.
 This code reproduces the main figures in this study and serves as a framework to perform integrated analyses with single cell spatial transcriptomics and perturb-seq data.

 ## **Data**